CatherineMeng/main-page/README.md

 ## About me

 I am a Ph.D student in Computer Engineering at University of Southern California under the advisement of professor [Viktor K. Prasanna](https://sites.usc.edu/prasanna/).
-I am working in the [FPGA/PARALLEL COMPUTING LAB](https://fpga.usc.edu/).

 My research interest is accelerating computationally intensive algorithms on various heterogeneous platform.
 I am currently working on accelerating AI learning algorithms on FPGA.